 Title: Chemistry Professor

-Paul Huber, Chemistry Professor at the University of Notre Dame, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in science education.
+H.M.
+Kingston, Chemistry Professor at Duquesne University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in environmental chemical analysis and education.

 Following obtaining a Bachelor of Science in chemistry education and a Master of Science in analytical chemistry from Indiana University of Pennsylvania, Dr. Kingston continued his education with a Doctor of Philosophy in analytical chemistry and environmental science and management from American University in Washington in 1978.
 Early in his career, in 1974, he patented Speciated Isotope Dilution Mass Spectrometry, an essential tool in determining mercury speciation in soils and sediments, with numerous applications in environmentally-related health and homeland security.

 After excelling as a supervisory research chemist with the National Institute of Standards and Technology in Gaithersburg, Maryland from 1976 to 1991, since the latter year Dr. Kingston has provided superior education as a professor in chemistry and analytical chemistry with Duquesne University in Pittsburgh.
 In 2003, he made an impact as chief technical officer with biotechnology firm Applied Isotopes Technologies Inc., where he continues to serve as a scientific advisor.
 In addition, he founded the Consortium on Automated Analytical Laboratory Systems at the National Institute of Standards and Technology (NIST), which he headed from 1987 to 1991.